Open Accounting

 In Minnesota, unless you buy an annual permit and submit each lot of seeds for germination testing, you are defying the law.
 You even have to attach an appropriate label, even if you just want to give them to your daughter-in-law for her new garden.

-If this smacks of corporate farming infiltration to you, you aren’t alone. just 6 companies in the world have patented most of the seeds grown in the entire global agricultural market.
-Our food diversity is crumbling and it’s largely because corporations, not people, are in charge of the supply.
+If you think this smacks of Big Agriculture infiltration, you aren’t alone.
+Just 6 companies in the world have patented most of the seeds grown in the entire global agricultural market.
+Our food diversity is crumbling, and it’s largely because corporations, not people, are in charge of the supply.

 -Patented Life: Sharing Gardening Seeds Illegal in 30% Of US States (naturalsociety.com, archived pdf below.)

 Why is it this way?
-Because that’s how we made them!
+Because that’s how we made it!

-They create wars, famines, pestilence, and death, fulfilling our deepest fears that were programmed into us when we were too young to say “get away from me you creep!” to the teachers we looked up to.
-They call themselves educators (Latin: educare -to draw out), and indeed they do draw out the very worst in us.
+They create wars, famines, pestilence, and death; fulfilling our deepest fears that were programmed into us when we were too young to say “get away from me, you creep!” to the teachers we looked up to.
+They call themselves educators (Latin: educare -to draw out), and indeed they draw out the very worst in us.
+But they also put in their own fears.

-It’s difficult to know when designing these corporations of ours, how to eliminate corruption.
-All kinds of programs, oversight committees, inspectors and so on are introduced as ways to “combat” corruption.
+It’s difficult to know when designing these corporations of ours how to eliminate corruption.
+We introduce all kinds of programs, oversight committees, inspectors, and so on as ways to “combat” corruption.
 They don’t work and so we keep making up new “laws” and they keep getting broken, worked around, or changed by politicians paid by our corporations.
 The combat begets more combat.
-A far simpler solution than combat is not to build the things that enable corruption in the first place.
+A far simpler solution than combat is not to build the things that enable corruption.
 The fear of the shareholders (losing their money) is what dictates the direction of the entity.
-Non-profits have no need to contend with this fear, and yet we still construct them in exactly the same way as the for-profit ones, except for the profit part.
+Non-profits have no need to contend with this fear, and yet we still construct them in exactly the same way as the for-profit ones, except (ostensibly) for the profit part.

 It’s simple.
 Leave fear behind and explore love.

 Simple isn’t necessarily easy.
-Fear is easy because we’re used to it.
-Love is hard because we’ve been trained not to even know what it is.
+Fear is easy because we’re used to it and it’s already prevalent.
+Society has trained us to be oblivious to the essence of love, making it difficult for us to understand.
 We get vague flashbacks of people humping in movies and smiling multicultural people singing soppy songs and drinking Coca-Cola.
-Yet somehow we have to replace fear with love because fear is just an absence of love.
+Yet somehow we have to replace fear with love, because fear is just an absence of love.

 To do this with Direct Sponsor actually meant re-designing and re-building the system completely.
-After everything that could facilitate corruption or was based on fear was removed, along with all the wasteful parts (many of which were the same, interestingly…) there wasn’t much left, just sponsors and recipients, and sure enough, there we find love.
+After removing everything that could facilitate corruption or was based on fear, along with all the wasteful parts (many of which were the same, interestingly…), there wasn’t much left, just sponsors and recipients, and love is sure enough found there.
 Why else would someone send the fruits of their labor to someone they don’t even know, with no expectation of ever getting it back?
 Now we have got down to a real foundation.

 Trust

-Most people, given the opportunity to be honest without being penalized for it, will be honest.
+Given the opportunity to be honest without being penalized for it, most people will be honest.
 The few who will not are quickly identified in an open system, and are easily either ejected or persuaded to be honest.
 This allows us to experience a very different way of doing business.

 If you are ever required to “trust” someone you don’t know well, it’s a sign that there is something wrong in the system you’re using.
 We look at the people who run the big charities, and we assume that they must be honest because their reputation depends on it.
 In logic, this is called an “appeal to consequences”.
 John must be honest because if he was not, he would stand to lose his reputation, and his income depends on that.
 It’s fallacious thinking, it isn’t necessarily true, and we frequently come across examples where it was not true.